Danijel-Korent/mcu-simulator/README.md

-# mcu-simulator
+# PIC16F84A simulator

-Simulator of PIC16F84A microcontroller, with embedded assembler (done for my Bachelor's thesis)
+Simulator of a PIC16F84A microcontroller, with embedded assembler (done for my Bachelor's thesis)

 Simulator supports:
 * All instructions except "SLEEP" and "CLRWDT"